 The function of the CAC is to assist the WG Chair in performing the following tasks:

-Provide procedural and, if necessary, technical guidance to WG, TGs, SGs and SCs as it relates to their charters.
+Provide procedural and, if necessary, technical guidance to subgroups as it relates to their charters.

-Oversee WG, TG, SG and SC operation to see that it is within the scope of 802.11 WG.
+Oversee subgroup operation to see that it is within the scope of 802.11 WG.

 Review TG draft standards proposed for submission to WG letter ballot and offer recommendations, if any, to the WG.

-Consider complaints of WG, TG, SG and SC members and their resolution at the Plenary, WG, TG, SG and SC meetings.
+Consider complaints of subgroup members and their resolution at the Plenary, WG and subgroup meetings.

 Call meetings, including teleconferences, and issue meeting minutes.